alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 the entries that ask for a refinement, so a call that can prove what a refined entry asks for reaches it wherever it stands.
 Two consequences are worth
-knowing: `Optional::is` declares the whole Optional entry FIRST, so `#Empty::is(#Empty)` asks whether the receiver is empty; `Rational.of` appends its refined entry LAST, where it is numbered after the others and still read before them.
+knowing: `Optional::is` declares the whole Optional entry FIRST, so `#Empty::is(#Empty)` asks whether the receiver is empty; `Rational.of` declares its refined entry after the general one, so it is numbered second of the three and still read first.
+The `defaultingTo:` entry stands last, where a new entry goes — appending is what leaves every earlier number alone.

 **A body pulls its whole transitive reach into every bundle.** A Method is emitted into a Program that reaches it, and so is everything its body calls.